GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 ### 12.9 Loading(reading) response data

 To view an existing results file, you can use the File “Browse…” button to select a file.
-If necessary, just create a dummy testplan with the appropriate Listener in it.
+If necessary, just create a dummy test-plan with the appropriate Listener in it.

 Results can be read from XML or CSV format files.
-When reading from CSV results files, the header (if present) is used to determine which fields were saved. <u>In order to interpret a header-less CSV file correctly, the appropriate JMeter properites must be set.</u>
+When reading from CSV results files, the header (if present) is used to determine which fields were saved. <u>In order to interpret a header-less CSV file correctly, the appropriate JMeter properties must be set.</u>

 > JMeter does not clear any current data before loading the new file thus allowing files to be merged.
 If you want to clear the current data, use the menu item: Run-> Clear(Ctrl+Shift+E) or Run->Clear All(Ctrl+E) before loading the file.